 LOCATION Astor Crowne Plaza Hotel, New Orleans DATES August

 Presented by Chevron, this festival celebrates the life, legacy, and music of New Orleans’ native son, Louis Armstrong.
 What began in 2001 as a way to commemorate the musician’s 100th birthday has grown into a three-day event filled with entertainment, education, and fare from some of New Orleans’ most notable restaurants.
 Featuring over 100 artists representing New Orleans’ finest traditional and contemporary jazz musicians and brass bands, the festival also showcases New Orleans’ most important indigenous traditions, such as a Sunday morning Jazz Mass at the historic St. Augustine Church in Treme and traditional second line parade.
 A modest $5 daily admission helps support local musicians and funds the event.

-WHEN 3-5 August WHERE New Orleans Jazz Museum
+LOCATION New Orleans Jazz Museum DATES July-August

 Delcambre Shrimp Festival

 The Delcambre Shrimp Festival honours the area’s rich heritage when it comes to the humble shrimp, celebrating the local shrimping industry with events including a shrimp cook-off, queens, pageants, fais-do-dos, carnival rides, boat parade, food court and much more.
 During the festival you can enjoy signature shrimp dishes like boiled shrimp, fried shrimp, shrimp sauce piquante and shrimp salad.
 And if your kids are fussy eaters, there’s plenty to keep them entertained besides shrimp-based food too.